Bucks County Board of Commissioners

 Local government body in southeastern Pennsylvania, U.S.

 The Bucks County Board of Commissioners is the legislative council and executive arm of Bucks County, Pennsylvania.
 Currently, it has 3 members.

 Members of the Board of Commissioners are tasked with managing the county's budget, oversight of almost 2,400 full-time employees, and various county departments.

-The current chair is Robert J. Harvie Jr., a Democrat.
+The current chair is Diane M. Ellis-Marseglia, a Democrat.
 The Democratic Party holds a 2–1 majority over the Republican Party on the board.

 Members

 There are three members of the Board of Commissioners, who are elected to serve four-year terms.
 If there is a vacancy, the County Judges may appoint a replacement.